exoplatform/exo-documentation/docs/Manage-Space.rst

    |image76|

--  Calandar portlet is empty by default as there are no events.
+-  Calendar portlet is empty by default as there are no events.

    |image77|